fwip/mtg_pronouns/reworded_cards.md

 Black creatures can't attack you.

-Nonblack creatures can't attack you unless their controller pays {2} for each creature they controls that's attacking you.
+Nonblack creatures can't attack you unless their controller pays {2} for each creature they control that's attacking you.

 Elkin Lair 3R
 ---------------

 **World Enchantment**

-At the beginning of each player's upkeep, they exiles a card at random from their hand.
+At the beginning of each player's upkeep, that player exiles a card at random from their hand.
 The player may play that card this turn.
-At the beginning of the next end step, if the player hasn't played the card, they puts it into their graveyard.
+At the beginning of the next end step, if the player hasn't played the card, they put it into their graveyard.

 Elvish Guidance 2G
 ---------------